n0jo/rackwindows/readme.md

 ![Rackwindows Console](res/images/console_panels.jpg)

 Airwindows Console systems sum signals in a way where the resulting soundstage appears less flat, more spacious and more in line with what we are used to from analog mixers.
-There are a number of variations/flavours of the console concept and this module currently implements the most recent one, Console6.
-However I'm planning to make others selectable as well.
+There are a number of variations/flavours of the console concept and this module currently implements the most recent one, Console6, and PurestConsole, which can be selected in the context menu.

 Please check the link below for further information on how exactly this effect is achieved.

 **NOTE**: Due to how the encoding/decoding works, spaciousness and definition will increase with each additional channel.
 There will be **no** effect on a single channel at all.